patrick-sheehan/Watchdog/README.md

 Watchdog
 ==

-Watchdog is a method used for classifying and moderating content in order to encourage a safe, virtual society.
+Watchdog is a method used for classifying and moderating content in a safe virtual society.
-Our watchdog aims to prevent nsfw content in younger-age social networks This module currently compiles with Python 2.7.6
+Our watchdog prevents nsfw content in younger-age social networks.

+This module currently contains implementations in Python and Objective-C

-While WatchDog is under construction, it can still be used with your favorite python interpreter.
-The python files can be referenced and accessed through the command line or another process.
+The python files can be referenced and accessed through the command line or another manual process.
 The provided test scripts also can be run to see example output.

+The Objective-C static library is still under construction, but the two files (.m and .h) can be copied into your project's directory to be referenced.

-Note for csce470 Checkpoint #3
+Note for csce470 checkpoints
 Simply run the 'content-watchdog.py' script.
 The main method in that file creates an instance of the classifier and uses it to run analysis on sample content